 Her journey with Stand has provided a broad range of opportunities.
 In 2016, she spoke before a standing-room-only crowd in the rotunda of the Capitol building in Springfield about the need for funding equity; efforts like hers built public support which eventually led to the historical passage of a new school funding formula for Illinois.

-Closer to home, Krystal persistently advocated that her children’s school, Harold Washington Elementary, become a Stand partner school receiving family engagement support.
-Putting words into action, she is now the Stand Team Leader at the school and a facilitator-in-training for Stand as One.
+Closer to home, Krystal stepped up as Stand Team Leader at her children’s school, Harold Washington Elementary, and a facilitator-in-training for Stand as One.
 Krystal is also an elected official – she serves on a Local School Council – and a member of a Parent Advisory Council.
-During the 2019 Chicago mayoral election, Krystal canvassed the South Side, speaking to voters about education issues impacting the community.
 She is the proud parent of three children.